DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Graph Features and Device Features

-The device features matrix $X_{\mathcal{D}}$ is a $|D| \times 5$ matrix where each row contains the following five features:
+The device features matrix $X_{\mathcal{D}}$ is a $|\mathcal{D}| \times 5$ matrix, where each row contains the following five features:

-\begin{itemize} \item \textbf{Total node computation cost.} Sum of the computation costs for all the nodes that have been assigned to device $d$ at timestep $t$. \item \textbf{Total predecessor nodes computation cost.} Sum of computation costs for all predecessor nodes of target node $v$ at timestep $t$ that are currently being assigned on device $d$. \item \textbf{Min start time of all input.} Earliest time to start execute a predecessor node of $v$ on each device $d$ at timestep $t$. \item \textbf{Max end time of all input.} Latest time for all predecessor nodes of $v$ to finish on each device $d$ at timestep $t$. \item \textbf{Earliest start time to compute $v$.} Earliest time for a device $d$ to finish receiving inputs on $d$ and start execute $v$. \end{itemize}
+\begin{itemize} \item \textbf{Total node computation cost.} The sum of the computation costs for all nodes that have been assigned to device $d$ at time step $t$. \item \textbf{Total predecessor node computation cost.} The sum of computation costs for all predecessor nodes of target node $v$ at time step $t$ that are currently assigned to device $d$. \item \textbf{Minimum start time of all inputs.} The earliest time to start executing a predecessor node of $v$ on device $d$ at time step $t$. \item \textbf{Maximum end time of all inputs.} The latest time for all predecessor nodes of $v$ to finish on device $d$ at time step $t$. \item \textbf{Earliest start time to compute $v$.} The earliest time for device $d$ to finish receiving inputs and start executing $v$. \end{itemize}